How to Build Sustainable Technology Practices within Your IT Department

 The CIO Strategy Council’s Sustainable IT Pledge is the first commitment made by Canadian organizations to cut rising emissions from digital technologies.
 Members in the pledge get resources and expertise from the council to set GHG reduction targets for their IT operations and supply chain while measuring and disclosing their progress.

-Are you interested in hearing more about sustainable technology practices for your IT department?
+Are you interested in hearing more about innovative technologies?